 Unicode Latex do the job.

-IJulia isn’t an IDE er se, it’s a sort-of-light interactive notebook.
-I don’t want to edit code in Julia; for that I use a text editor.
+You can use jupyter with julia via IJulia.
+This isn’t an IDE er se, it’s a sort-of-light interactive notebook.
+I wouldn’t want to edit code in Julia; for that I use a code editor.
 There are loads of those.
-(I use visual studio code.)
-However, for presenting experiments and prototyping this is good.
-These two components have have a less annoying, zippier and more stable workflow for my style by not trying to do everything badly, which is what Juno seems to me to be all about.
+However, for presenting experiments and prototyping, this is a nice environment.
+These two components have a zippier and stabler workflow for my style, by not trying to do everything at once badly (which is what Juno seems to be all about.)

 IJulia is also not flawless.
-For a start, it’s built on Jupyter, which I don’t love.
+For a start it uses Jupyter, which I don’t love.

 For another thing, it does overzealous installs per default, profligately installing another copy of jupyter, which you then have to maintain separately to the one you probably already had.
 Boring.